browserengineering/book/book/glossary.md

 __Draw__: The phase of a browser rendering pipeline that puts a set of surfaces onto the screen with various positions and __visual effects__.

-__Event Loop__: An infinite loop in browsers that alternates between receiving user input and drawing to the screen.
+__Event loop__: An infinite loop in browsers that alternates between receiving user input and drawing to the screen.

+__Hit testing__: Determining which __element__ or __accessibilty tree__ node
+is  at a given pixel location on the screen.

+__Invalidation__: Marking some rendering state as no longer valid, because its input dependendencies have changed.

 __Layout__: The phase of a browser rendering pipeline that determines the size and position of __elements__ in the __DOM__.

+__Layout tree__: A second tree that mirrors the DOM, except that it represents the output of the layout pipeline phase.

 __Paint__: The phase of a browser rendering pipeline that creates a display list from the __DOM__.